 Addiction is an all-encompassing disease.
 As such, it can dramatically impair a person’s judgment, making it difficult for them to realize when their substance use has made them a danger to themselves or others.
 Tragically, this is the reason why so many people who need professional rehabilitation never get it.
 To help close this treatment gap, many states have laws in place that allow for the involuntary commitment of individuals with substance use disorders, including Florida.

 If you live in Florida and you’re close to someone who grapples with addiction, but refuses to seek professional treatment, you might feel like you’re at your wit’s end.
 Fortunately, there may be ways to get your loved one the help they need that you might not have explored.
-The Hal S. Marchman Alcohol and Other Drug Services Act of 1993, or the Marchman Act, is a Florida involuntary commitment statute created to help people who struggle with addiction.
+The Hal S. Marchman Alcohol and Other Drug Services Act of 1993, or the Marchman Act, is a Florida involuntary commitment statute created to help people who struggle with alcoholism or addiction.
 By submitting a formal petition to a county court in good faith, concerned friends or family members can legally compel their loved one to begin treatment, if deemed medically necessary.

 How Does the Marchman Act Process Work?

 Initiating the Marchman Act is fairly simple.
 The process begins when a family member, friend or acquaintance fills out a petition for involuntary assessment in the county court where the impaired individual lives.
 This petition must be filled out in good faith, meaning that the person who submits the petition genuinely believes that the impaired individual needs professional treatment and cannot seek it on their own.

 For a Marchman Act petition to be accepted, some basic conditions must be met